Expert Neuropsych Evaluations

 What is the cost?
 When do I need to pay?

-Fees for the Phase 1 cognitive evaluation are $1800 and are due at the time of booking.
+If you are paying out-of-pocket, fees for the Phase 1 cognitive evaluation range between $1080 and $4200 and are due at the time of booking.
 Most people will only need to complete phase 1 testing, so they can save 40-60% by approaching the evaluation in phases.
-For those who are recommended for Phase 2 testing, an additional $1800 will be due upon scheduling the additional testing.
+For those who are recommended for Phase 2 testing, an additional $900-$1800 will be due upon scheduling the additional testing.
 Fees for other services, including cognitive treatment groups and annual repeat cognitive testing are also due at the time of booking.
+To discuss low income discounts, including payment plans, give us a call at 855-264-6337.
+Keep in mind that if you have a PPO insurance plan, most of these costs can be submitted to your insurance plan for reimbursement.

 Does Minder Accept Insurance?